tweag/nickel/rfcs/002-merge-types-terms-syntax.md

 Indeed, the extracted type is less precise that the actual contract.
 For example, `{foo = 2} : {foo : Num, foo = 1}` would pass typechecking but fails at runtime on the failure of merging `1` and `2`.
-There are also multiple approximation possible: we could create an opaque type encoding the tuple `(Num, Eq 2)`, we could set `foo : Dyn`, etc.
+There are also multiple approximations possible: we could create an opaque type encoding the tuple `(Num, Eq 2)`, we could set `foo : Dyn`, etc.

 Because of blame safety, and the different possible trade-offs, **we propose to only translate as